somasis/musl-wiki/functional-differences-from-glibc.md

 # Regular expressions

 musl's regex implementation is based on TRE, with significant modifications.
-Some popular extensions are supported, but not all; in particular, it lacks some of the GNU extensions to POSIX BRE that add ERE-like capabilities to BRE.
+Some popular extensions are supported, but not all; in particular, up until version 1.1.13 it lacked some of the common extensions to POSIX BRE that add ERE-like capabilities to BRE.

 The GNU regex implementation also has an alternate API which can be used instead of the POSIX API.
 This alternate API is not supported by musl at all.